gustavocodigo/Simplest-HTTP-server/README.md

 - this first version is for linux based kernels only
 - this should not be used on web with various users its single threaded to be simple and easy to use

-# Simplest-HTTP-server
-an simple http server single threaded written in C to used for Inter Process Comunication

-comunication between different process

 # Example